What does the inside of a computer look like?

 - Processor (CPU)

-The expansion cards are often devices such as your video card, sound card, network card, etc. Click on any of the links below for additional information about each of these devices.
-It is also common for many computers today to have these components built into the motherboard.
+The expansion cards are often devices such as your video card, sound card, network card, etc. Click any of the links below for additional information about these devices.

 It is common today for a computer to have these components built into the motherboard, also called integrated components.

 What parts are needed for a computer to work?

 A computer does not need all the components mentioned above.
 However, a computer cannot work without having at the very minimum the below parts.

 How to identify installed hardware without opening the computer

 If you need to determine what hardware is installed in your computer, you don't need to open the computer case.
 In the Microsoft Windows operating system, use the Device Manager or System Information utilities to identify hardware installed in your PC.
 In the Apple macOS, use the System Information app to identify hardware installed in your Mac computer.

 The Device Manager lets you to view most hardware in the computer.
 Hardware is broken into categories or types, like Display adapters, DVD/CD-ROM drives, Network adapters, and Sound, video and game controllers.

 To view installed hardware in the Device Manager, click the arrow next to each hardware category.
 Names of hardware components are displayed, sometimes including the manufacturer and model number of the component.

 The System Information utility is available in Windows and macOS, providing information about the hardware components in the computer.
 System Information provides manufacturer and model number information for some hardware, and technical information for components on the motherboard.
 Other information in System Information includes processor speed and number of cores, available and total RAM capacity, virtual memory capacity, and more.